Everett Kircher purchases Big Sky Resort

 Big Sky Resort has announced the installation of a major new chairlift, Swift Current 6.
 This new D-Line, six-person, high-speed chair with a signature Big Sky Blue Bubble and ultrawide heated seats will also become the fastest six-person chairlift in North America.
 Swift Current 6 is the resort's next step in creating the most technologically-advanced lift network in North America, a key pillar of the Big Sky 2025 vision.

 Huntley Lodge Remodel

 Big Sky Resort continues to raise the bar on lodging and amenities in Mountain Village.
 The Huntley Lodge is anticipated to start a significant renovation of its 200 hotel rooms, keeping the unique architectural aesthetic, natural colors and textures found in Montana, with a new, sleek design to evoke a sense of authenticity and warmth.
 The modern mountain luxury theme enhances the guest's experience and comfort with modern plumbing features, showers, improved sound dampening, furniture, and top-of the-line electronics throughout.
 Located in the heart of Big Sky Resort's Mountain Village, this traditional slope-side ski lodge was an original landmark in the late NBC News broadcaster Chet Huntley's original vision for Big Sky Resort.

 Near Term Projects

-We are consistently listening to feedback and strive to improve our guest experience on the resort.
+We are consistently listening to feedback and strive to improve our guest experience at the resort.
 As a result, we have prioritized the following enhancements and updates throughout the resort: